Caffeine and Acne: the Final Judgement

 Caffeine causes insulin resistance and acne.

-Insulin resistance is disease where either 1) your insulin molecules are functioning ineffectively, or 2) your insulin receptor sites are malfunctioning.
+Insulin resistance is where either 1) your insulin molecules are functioning ineffectively, or 2) your insulin receptor sites are malfunctioning.
 In either case, your body produces more insulin to compensate, and that’s a sure-fire recipe for oily skin, because insulin stimulates your skin’s sebaceous gland receptors highly effectively.

 Caffeine has the power to increase insulin resistance, which is why many diabetics fear it.